drmats/mem-box/README.md

-Frontend and backend applications often use some globally-configured objects, like `axios` instance with custom headers and base url, authenticated cloud services provider, `express.js` instance, database connection object, configured `redux` store, etc...
+Frontend and backend applications often use some globally-configured objects, like `axios` instance with custom headers and base url, authenticated cloud services provider instance, `express.js` instance, database connection object, configured `redux` store, etc...

-One might stick these to `window` (or `global`) object, but it's considered anti-pattern.
+One might stick these to `window` (or `global`) object, but it's considered an anti-pattern.

 Another solution is to pass these objects as parameters to functions that